top of page

 • What are the current inhibitors for your goal?

-• What could get in the way?
+• What could get in the way in future?

 As well as understanding what will help you, it’s useful to be up front with yourself about what gets in the way.
 For example perhaps you notice previously factors that get in the way such as being too tired, lack of organisation or drinking too much alcohol.
 Becoming aware of these factors can help you put in place steps so that these areas don’t catch you off guard.
 Your exercise journey can start to get smoother.